NexusBot-official/Nexus/PRIVACY_POLICY.md

 ### Discord API

-Nexus Bot uses Discord's API and services.
+Sentinel Bot uses Discord's API and services.
 By using Discord, you are also subject to Discord's Privacy Policy and Terms of Service.
 We access and process Discord data only as permitted by Discord's API Terms of Service.

 ### Hosting Services